devlaming/mgreml/README.md

 `mgreml` can easily handle estimation of the full genetic correlation matrix for up to 100 traits observed in 20,000 individuals. `mgreml` allows users to specify structural models and test hypotheses regarding nested models (e.g. no genetic correlations).
 In addition, the tool can handle a considerable amount of fixed-effect covariates and a very minor degree of phenotypic missingness.

-Finally, `mgreml` has options to return the full set of factor coefficients and variance components, as well as the complete covariance matrix of those estimates.
+Finally, `mgreml` has built-in options to (i) return the full set of factor coefficients and (ii) variance components, as well as (iii) the complete covariance matrix of those estimates, and (iv) estimates of a genetic mediation model for two traits as discussed by Rietveld et al. (2021).

 ## Installation